kowal/filmdb/README.md

 The idea is to provide tool which can:

-* Fetch movie titles from various Sources - for example IMDB chart page
+* Fetch movie titles from various Sources
 * For each title, fetch ratings from multple Services and calculate averages

 ## CLI